Otus-DevOps-2019-11/Aritain_microservices/README.md

 https://hub.docker.com/u/ganhart - actual docker images

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### kubernetes-1 HW description

+Completed kubernetes "the hard way", files created in the process can be found in a corresponding directory

+Also created .yml files for the existing infrastructure, which were tested with a kubectl to create pods on a worker node

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### logging-1 HW description